Utrecht - NbS for for urban resilience and citizens’ wellbeing

 The City also makes use of EU funding opportunities in sustainable urban mobility.
 One example is the development of the electric ‘beer boat’ in the city centre, which was co-financed by the EU project CIVITAS.
 The EU project SEGMENT has brought Utrecht valuable knowledge about social aspects of mobility.
 Utrecht is active in the Board of the EUROCITIES Mobility Forum, which acts as a representative of Europe’s 140 largest cities.

 Utrecht is also member of the WHO healthy cities network, takes part in EnRoute, working group MAES and Green Surge.
-Also Utrecht is partner in the H2020 NBS project ‘NATURVATION’
+Also Utrecht is partner in the H2020 NbS project ‘NATURVATION’

 Sources and further information: